yhuangy/config-generator/README.md

 - Select columns whose types should be displayed in the autograder output

-- Preview the generated configuration and download it as `config.py` for integration with the auto grading pipeline.
+- Preview the generated configuration and download it as `config.py` for easy integration.

 ---